Anastasia Zakharova: 2024: Australian third round, Hong Kong quarterfinal

-2025: First top-30 win, maiden WTA semifinal
+2025: First top-30 win, maiden tour semifinal

 In June, Zakharova qualified for the Queen's Club Championships in London and defeated world No. 21, Donna Vekić, to record her first win against a top-30 ranked player.
 She lost to second seed Madison Keys in the second round.
 Two weeks later Zakharova qualified to make her main-draw debut at Wimbledon and overcame Victoria Azarenka to reach the second round, where she lost to Dayana Yastremska in a match that went to a final set tiebreak.

-Zakharova made it into her first WTA semifinal at Tennis in the Land in August, defeating Kimberly Birrell and Hailey Baptiste, before being given a walkover into the last four when Eva Lys withdrew from the tournament.
-She lost in the last four to qualifier Sorana Cîrstea.
+Zakharova made it into her first WTA Tour semifinal at Tennis in Cleveland defeating Kimberly Birrell and Hailey Baptiste, before being given a walkover into the last four when Eva Lys withdrew from the tournament.
+She lost in the last four to qualifier and eventual champion Sorana Cîrstea.
 The following week, Zakharova made her main-draw debut at the US Open, defeating Elina Avanesyan in straight sets to reach the second round, at which point she lost to Laura Siegemund.

+2026: Miami third round

+Zakharova qualified for the Miami Open and recorded three-set wins over Anna Bondár and 22nd seed Anna Kalinskaya, before losing to 10th seed Victoria Mboko in the third round.

+At the Memphis Classic, she defeated Linda Fruhvirtová and fifth seed Camila Osorio to reach the quarterfinals, where she lost to Renata Zarazúa.